 Dr. Terra Ziporyn Snider, the Executive Director and co-founder of Start School Later, Inc. (a nonprofit organization with a stated mission of shifting school start times later), says most teens get the bulk of their REM sleep between 5 and 8 am, which is the same window of time students must wake up to get to school on time.
 She emphasizes that although it might seem like the problem is just teens staying up too late on their phones, the root problem is the early start times of their school day.
 It regularly forces students into unhealthy sleep patterns.
 Dr. Troxel also notes there are 30 years of scientific research showing later school start times help students succeed.

-So, if later start times are scientifically shown to be better, why hasn’t the public school system adopted them?
-According to Dr. Snider, it comes down to school politics and backlash from parents.
-Communities who have considered pushing back start times receive parent complaints about how the schedule affects after-school activities and before and after school care, how families who also have elementary school students have to change their routines, and even about the different traffic patterns later in the day.
-All of these concerns become reasons for schools to keep things as they are.
-In contrast, however, school administrators who have committed to the change say they will never go back, because the students show up more, and perform better.
+So, if the benefits of later start times are a matter of scientific consensus, why doesn’t the public school system adopt the practice?
+According to Dr. Ziporyn Snider, it often comes down to school board politics and parent backlash.
+Communities considering pushing back start times often receive parent complaints about the impact on before- and after-school activities and how families who also have elementary school students have to accommodate two separate schedules.
+Believe it or not, there are even regular complaints regarding the difference in traffic patterns later in the day.
+All of these concerns often serve as motivation for school boards and administrators to keep things status quo.

-- Dr. Wendy Troxel, Senior Behavioral and Social Scientist, Rand Corporation and Adjunct Assistant Professor of Psychiatry and Psychology, University of Pittsburgh
+- Dr. Wendy Troxel, Senior Behavioral and Social Scientist, RAND Corporation and Adjunct Assistant Professor of Psychiatry and Psychology at the University of Pittsburgh

-- Dr. Terra Zipporyn Snider, Executive Director and co-founder, Start School Later organization
+- Dr. Terra Ziporyn Snider, Executive Director and co-founder of Start School Later, Inc. organization